philiplambok/philiplambok.github.io/_posts/2022-11-13-another-hotwire.md

 `turbo_stream` has multiple available methods, you can check [this](https://github.com/hotwired/turbo-rails/blob/main/app/helpers/turbo/streams_helper.rb) and [this](https://turbo.hotwired.dev/handbook/streams) to know more about them.

 The final thing, it's the backend code.
-There is no relation to the Hotwire so I think it's pretty self explainable:
+There is no relation to the Hotwire so I think it's pretty self explanatory:

 ```rb
 class InvoicesController < ApplicationController